pollfish/docs/android/google-play.md

 ## Initialize Pollfish

-You can easily set initialize Pollfish.
+You can easily initialize Pollfish.

 ```java
 ParamsBuilder paramsBuilder = new ParamsBuilder(String "YOUR_API_KEY").build();